Product Guide

 • See average timelines: filing to publication, filing to first office action

-• Find similar examiners with comparable patterns
+• Find other examiners with comparable patterns

 • Filter their cases by status, class, mark type, office action, and TTAB involvement